ratwolfzero/Universe/README.md

 ---

-### Appendix D: Mathematically Rigorous Concept for 4D Spacetime Emergence
+### Appendix D: Concept for 4D Spacetime Emergence

 The transition from a 1D combinatorial sequence to a 4D spacetime is an emergent process rooted in the growing informational complexity of the system, as formalized by Axiom VII.
 This process is defined through a series of structural bifurcations driven by the eigenvalue spectrum of the Graph Laplacian and informational curvature.